DinorahGV02/web102_prework/README.md

 Grabbing the total number of cards was challenging.
 Gif quality is affected by Github 25MB file size limit.
+All the files used in the alternative version have their sources/credit at the bottom of the website.
 ## License

     Copyright [yyyy] [name of copyright owner]